-We would expect employers to implement infection control measures to keep the risk of contracting the virus as low as you can by maintaining physical distancing, making changes to the type of work that you do, or by wearing personal protective equipment (PPE) etc. Employers should also regularly review the safe working practices to ensure compliance and the continued safety of the work place.
+We would expect employers to implement infection control measures to keep the risk of contracting the virus as low as they can for all staff by conducting a COVID-19 workplace risk assessment.
+Employers should also regularly review the safe working practices to ensure compliance and the continued safety of the workplace.

-Clinical work, care work and working closely with others may be possible, but you should protect yourself by using screens or wearing PPE.
-However, for some individuals it may be not be appropriate to attend work.
-Clinical judgment should be used as the values are estimates and not exact.
-If you are unsure about attending work, an Occupational Health referral, or discussion with your GP or clinical specialist will be able to provide more advice.
+However, for some individuals it may be not be appropriate to return to previous working duties and/or the workplace.
+If you are unsure about attending work, an occupational health referral, or discussion with your clinician will be able to provide more advice.

 The prevalence of COVID-19 in Scotland affects the likelihood of contracting COVID-19 when you leave your home and are out in the community.
 The higher the prevalence in the community, the higher the chance of you contracting the virus.
 Therefore, more precautions should be taken to avoid getting COVID-19.
 You can view local prevalence information.

-By using all three sections of the guidance, an individualised approach to returning to work can be sought between an individual and their employer that takes into account an individual’s clinical risk to coronavirus, the nature of the work, the local prevalence of the virus, and steps taken to reduce the risk of infection.
+By using all three sections of the guidance, an individualised approach to considering how to reduce the risk of contracting COVID-19 at work can be sought between an individual and their employer that takes into account general workplace risk assessments and measures for all staff, an individual’s clinical risk to coronavirus, the nature of the work, the local prevalence of the virus, and steps taken to reduce the risk of infection.

-For many staff, no change to their current working arrangements will be required as appropriate controls are already in place proportional to the level of risk within the work place.
+For many staff, no change to their current working arrangements will be required as appropriate controls are already in place proportionate to the level of risk within the workplace.
 However, for some staff a discussion between managers and staff will be required to agree how a member of staff will return to work and what support measures are available.